 I think about this question frequently.
 I ask others this question too.
 And the answer lies in the person you’re asking: do they feel, do they see a bigger picture, are they creators themselves?

-We conceive, we design, we make, and we ship clothing (a core necessity to life) to the men that will be wearing it.
+We conceive, we design, we make, and we ship clothing (a core necessity to life) to the men and women who will be wearing it.
 The garment was born, cared for, and released to a new owner all by one singular group of people.
 In our case, we know the new owner and the new owner knows us – we communicate.
 Is that direct connection to the maker important to you?
 The alternative is one company designs, another company makes, another company buys and resells.
 Is that a rewarding connection and purchase?

 Do you think about how a garment is made?
 Do fair or like-minded people manage the factory?
 Were the employees empowered and happy?
 Do conditions, attitudes, and ethics make up the soul of a product?